RashedKanawi/Home_Sales/README.md

 # Home_Sales

-Rename the Home_Sales_starter_code.ipynb file as Home_Sales.ipynb.

-Import the necessary PySpark SQL functions for this assignment.

-Read the home_sales_revised.csv data in the starter code into a Spark DataFrame.

-Create a temporary table called home_sales.

-Answer the following questions using SparkSQL:
+Answering the following questions using SparkSQL:

   1- What is the average price for a four-bedroom house sold for each year?
 Round off your answer to two decimal places.